rmcanany/SolidEdgeHousekeeper/README.md

 Same as the Assembly command of the same name.

 #### Variables add/edit/expose
 Same as the Assembly command of the same name.

+#### Copy overall size to variable table
+Same as the Assembly command of the same name.

 #### Update face and view styles from template